gkorpal/gkorpal.github.io/_drafts/draft2.md

 |Warranty |  1.5 to 5 years depending on the part | 1 year|
 |Bottomline | Sturdy and easy to repair | Mobility (0.71" thin and 2.65 lbs) |

-Theoretically, Ryzen 7 4700U should be about 20% better than Ryzen 3 3200G for compiling LaTeX files ([single core performance](https://www.cpu-monkey.com/en/compare_cpu-amd_ryzen_3_3200g-952-vs-amd_ryzen_7_4700u-1093)).
-However, I have no complaints in terms of performance.
-The only headache is the lack of HDMI compatibility between the motherboard and monitor.
-Luckily, this time the Realtek ethernet drivers [didn't cause headache](https://tuxbyte.com/how-to-get-your-realtek-rtl8111rtl8168-working-updated-guide/).
+This will certainly an upgrade from the desktop computer I used a decade ago with Intel Pentium 4 CPU and 512MB RAM (no idea how did the graphics work in that machine).

+The current AMD budget processors provide a much superior iGPU performance than their Intel counterparts.
+For example:
+* We can compare the entry level quad-core desktop processors from last year: Intel Core i3-9100 (MSRP $120) has better CPU but worse iGPU than AMD Ryzen 3 3200g (MSRP $100) ([benchmark](https://www.cpu-monkey.com/en/compare_cpu-amd_ryzen_3_3200g-952-vs-intel_core_i3_9100-924)).
+* We can compare the pro level mobile processors from this year: Intel Core i7-10710U with 6-physical cores with hyperthreading, is not better than AMD Ryzen 7 4700U with 8-physical cores but no hyperthreading ([comparison](https://www.pcworld.com/article/3541009/ryzen-7-4700u-review-amds-budget-8-core-crushes-intels-10th-gen-chips-again.html)).

+I finally decided not to spend extra $20 for i3-9100 since the ability of 3200g to allow light gaming would be more than enough for my daily usage.
+Moreover, since neither of them have hyperthereading/multithreading, I won't expect much improvement in multitasking.
+However, Intel being more popular has better support for various hardware (for example, I couldn't run my monitor via HDMI due to compatibility issue between the motherboard and monitor).
+Howoever, luckily, this time the Realtek ethernet drivers [didn't cause headache with Ubuntu](https://tuxbyte.com/how-to-get-your-realtek-rtl8111rtl8168-working-updated-guide/).

 ## Cloud Backup Setup in Ubuntu PC